Skip to main content

 Written by Team

-Updated over a week ago
+Updated over 2 months ago

-One of the first opportunities organizations have to build a strong case for retention starts on DAY ONE of an employee’s experience.
+One of the first opportunities organizations have to build a strong case for retention starts on day one of an employee’s experience.

 According to Gallup, “70% of employees who had exceptional onboarding experiences say they have "the best possible job."
 These employees are also 2.6 times as likely to be extremely satisfied with their workplace and far more likely to stay.”

-But onboarding has to be MORE than checking off boxes.
-Yes, we know the ceremonial 27 required training can’t be overlooked, but when you balance them out with something, perhaps, FUN, you just might impress your new hire enough to be even more excited about their new gig.
+But onboarding has to be more than checking off boxes.
+Yes, we know the ceremonial 27 required training can’t be overlooked, but when you balance them out with something, perhaps, fun, you just might impress your new hire enough to be even more excited about their new gig.

 So, where to start?